appunite/Loudius/docs/event_details/action_finished.md

 - event_name (required) - Always “action_finished”.
 - item_name (required) - Unique action name.
 The same value as in "action_start".
 - success (required) - True if action succeeded and false if not.
+- screen_name (required) - Unique name of the screen that is opened.

 ## Examples